exercism/v3/languages/go/exercises/concept/maps/.docs/after.md

 Further Reading:

-- [godoc-race-detector]
-- [goblog-race-detector]
-- [goblog-iteration-order]
+- [Go Blog - map][goblog-map]
+- [Go Spec - map][gospec-map]

+Additional Materials:

+- [Go Doc - Race Detector][godoc-race-detector]
+- [Go Blog - Race Detector][goblog-race-detector]

-A `map` in Go is an associative data type that contains a collection of key/value pairs, which other languages might refer to as as dictionary or an associative array.
+A `map` in Go is an associative data type that contains a collection of key/value pairs, which other languages might refer to as as dictionary or an associative array, [here's the actual go specification about map][gospec-map].

 The value of an uninitialized map is `nil`, and you can define a map as follows: